2b32dn/git-tutorial/README.md

 - git add . to add all changes from the root folder or git add ~/some/path
 - git commit -m "someMeaningfulMessage"
-- git push --set-upstream someBranch
+- git push --set-upstream origin someBranch